Inemesit-Imoh/Inemesit_Portfolio/Target-Skincare-Sales-Analysis/README.md

 # Target Skincare Sales Analysis

 ##  Project Overview
-In this project I analyzed Target Skincare sales performance in 2024 to uncover insights such as, customer purchasing patterns, product performance across locations, and profitability.
+In this project, I analyzed Target Skincare sales performance in 2024 to uncover insights such as customer purchasing patterns, product performance across locations, and profitability.
-I used **Microsoft Excel Power Query** to perform data cleaning and transformation.
-Additionally, I presented the insight generated using **Power BI Visualization Tool** to create graphs and charts.
+I used **Microsoft Excel Power Query** for data cleaning and transformation, and presented the generated insights using the **Power BI** visualization tool to create graphs and charts.

 ## Files in this Folder
 - **Target_Skin_Care - Raw data.csv** → Original dataset before any processing.